gregorykelleher/equity-aggregator/src/equity_aggregator/README.md

 ## Overview

-The equity aggregator is a sophisticated financial data processing system that aggregates equity information from multiple authoritative sources (Euronext, LSE, SEC, XETRA) and enriches it with supplementary data from Yahoo Finance.
+The equity aggregator is a sophisticated financial data processing system that aggregates equity information from multiple authoritative sources (LSE, SEC, XETRA) and enriches it with supplementary data from Yahoo Finance.

 ## Architecture & Design